This unlocks the team password for this workspace. It is not your Procura account password. Format: XXXX-XXXX-XXXX, 12 hex characters with dashes.

 +

-Attach certifications
+Attach plans

 PDF, DOCX · multiple files supported